prl-theworkshop/prl-theworkshop.github.io/README.md

 * Oral presentations for some papers.
 8m + 2m for Q&A.
 * One poster session.
 60m.
 * Discussion sessions.
 20m.

-The **confirmed** time slots for the PRL workshops are:

-* August 5th and 6th
-* Both days from 14h-19h GMT.
-That is
-	* 16h-21h CET, Central European Time.
-	* 10h-15h EST, US East time.

-These slots accommodate the time zone of 18 the 25 accepted papers.

-## Program details – DRAFT

-NB: The order of the _contributed_ talks is likely to change.

 ### Thursday, August 5 (14h-19h GMT)